new home faq’s

 All three levels are fully accessible with lifts, ramps, and accessible toilets and showers on each floor.

 For transport: secure bike storage on ground floor.
-There are metered parks on the street, including disability spaces, loading zones, and nearby car parks.
-James Smiths Carpark is scheduled to reopen before the new Arts Centre opens.
+There are metered parks on the street, including disability spaces, loading zones, and the James Smith Carpark nearby.

 WellyWifi will be available throughout the building.
 (WellyWifi is generally not suitable for business on a day-to-day basis as it has limitations.)
 Rental spaces (Studios, Offices and Workshop space) will have infrastructure in place which will allow the licensee to plug in their own modems and arrange provision of internet through their chosen provider.